Skip to Content

 3. you’ve been hoarding mason jars for a reason:

-Mason jars* have to be the handiest of all kitchen items.
+Mason jars* are definitely some of the handiest kitchen items.
 I use them for everything!

-This glass storage container is inexpensive, stackable, microwaveable, and leakproof — plus, they’re pretty easy to find second hand and often come with food you might buy anyways like salsa or pasta sauce.
+These containers are inexpensive, stackable, microwaveable, and leakproof.
+Plus, they’re easy to find secondhand and often come with food you might buy anyway, like salsa or pasta sauce.

 RELATED: 13 Unexpected Uses for a Mason Jar

 I store a lot of my leftovers in mason jars because they’re so easy to come by.
-During the year, I save all of the glass jars I get when grocery shopping to send leftovers home with people.
+Throughout the year, I save all the glass jars I get when grocery shopping to send leftovers home with people.

-Woman screwing the lid onto glass storage containers.
+Woman screwing the lid onto glass food safe storage containers.

 4. tiffins:

-I LOVE my tiffins, but they’re not the most ideal non plastic food storage for leftovers because you can’t see what’s inside of them.
+I LOVE my tiffins, but they’re not the best non plastic food storage containers for leftovers because you can’t see what’s inside.
 However, when holidays roll around, it’s time to break out the BIG tiffins.

 When I see these tiffins, I know there are leftovers or takeout inside.
-It’s a four tiered tiffin* perfect for parties, leftovers, takeout, or even a large lunch!
+Mine is a four tiered tiffin* perfect for parties, leftovers, takeout, or even a large lunch!

 Close up of a Tiffin non toxic food storage containers.